 Do you record other bands as well, or do you have any plans to do so in the future?

 Not really.
 Music recording is my biggest passion, and I don't want to turn it into work.
 Of course I can help my friends to make their recordings better, but I mainly focus on commercials, film, and narration if we talk about working with sounds.

 You work at a shop called Swastika Tattoo, and I've seen some photos where Geri is wearing a swastika necklace as well.
-Clearly there are no political or racist intentions involved, but many people are simply unable to respect the pre-Nazi interpretations of the symbol.
-Has this ever created any misconceptions about the band at all?
+Clearly there are no political or racist intentions involved, but has this ever created any misconceptions about the band at all?

 Yeah, my main work is at Swastika Tattoo.
 I'm the receptionist guy; Geri is the piercer/body modificator, and one of the tattoo artists there.
 Swastika Tattoo is one of the best tattoo studios here in Hungary, and the business is my close friend's.
 This is why I work there.
 Most of the band members had long dreadlocks a few years ago, so I don't really think anyone from the crowd could believe we're Nazis, ha, ha, ha.
 Our mentality is absolutely shown in our music and our manifestations.
 We don't really care about that... it's not our fault if anyone doesn't know the original source of the swastika symbol.

 In general, is the swastika not viewed with any form of stigmatized controversy in Hungary?

 Hmmm, let me see... maybe by the people with limited brains.
 Sadly, here in Hungary there are some big Nazi movements, and they've got some sympathy from the authority.
 This is a really strange thing in the 21st century, you know?